margostino/climateline/README.md

 ![](./public/images/readme_profile.png)

-### A timeline of most relevant events have affected the Climate Change on Earth
+### A timeline of the most significant Climate Change events along the history

 ## Features